-- Preheat oven to 350°.
+- Preheat oven to 350° Fahrenheit.
 Line a 9x5 loaf pan with parchment paper, leaving some paper hanging over the edges to easily pull brownies from the pan once cooled.

-- Bake for 20-24 minutes, then test with a toothpick for doneness.
-Insert toothpick into the center of the pan.
-If toothpick comes out with wet batter, the brownies are not done.
-Continue checking every 2 minutes.
-If toothpick comes out with a few crumbs, then the brownies are done.
+- Bake for about 20-24 minutes, or until set across the top and cooked through in the center.
+Insert a toothpick into the center of the pan.
+If it comes out with wet batter, the brownies need more time.
+If it comes out clean or with crumbs, the brownies are done.

 - Allow brownies to cool in the pan for 15 minutes before slicing and serving.

 - Natural cocoa powder can be substituted with Dutch cocoa powder since no leavening agents are used in this recipe.

 - Chocolate chips can be substituted with other baking chips, chopped nuts, or omitted entirely.